metrumresearchgroup/bbr.bayes/README.md

 ## Documentation

-Documentation, including a ["Getting Started with bbr.bayes and Stan"][gss] vignette, is available at
+Documentation, including a ["Getting Started with bbr.bayes and Stan"][gss] and ["Getting Started with bbr.bayes and NONMEM Bayes"][gsn] vignettes, is available at
 <https://metrumresearchgroup.github.io/bbr.bayes/>.

 ### Cheat Sheet